salt999/molgenis-theme/README.md

 COMPOSE_PROJECT_NAME=mg_projects
 # URL of a remote Molgenis instance to proxy (use with 'yarn proxy')
 MG_PROXY=https://master.dev.molgenis.org
-# Docker service name (use with 'yarn proxy-molgenis')
+# Docker service name (use with 'yarn proxy-services-molgenis')
 # MG_PROXY=http://molgenis:8080
 # Docker host ip (use with 'yarn proxy-services')
 # MG_PROXY=http://172.19.0.1:8080